-The fear exists that any actions taken to reduce environmental impact will be expensive and commercially deleterious to industry.
+The fear exists that any actions taken to reduce environmental impact will be

+Any valid solution to the environmental hazards resulting from ship hulls plying the oceans must take into consideration all three sources of environmental harm.
+The ideal solution would involve no compromise at all. expensive and commercially deleterious to industry.
 The approach described in this white paper, however, brings with it a major reduction in costs through fuel saving, elimination of unnecessary off-hire time, drydocking, and expensive hull re-coating along with the preparation which that requires.